TheMarco77/PracticeFilePathsHTML/README.md

-# TeamTreeHouse FrontEnd Web Developer | Practice HTML File Paths |
+# Team Tree House FrontEnd Web Developer | Practice HTML File Paths |

 * This project is by teamTreeHouse and it's a Workshop.
 It's presented at the end of every sections as an optional practice workshop.
 I worked this workshop on their editor AKA "workspace" and did it on a local copy as well, so I can also commit to GitHub and have extra practice and give myself the opportunity to continue to use git form the command line and have activity on my GitHub account.